BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 bd6c78899fc1f22c667cfe6893aa2414f8124f25ae6ea80a1a66c2d1d6b455ea
 ~~~

-Using the command line tool in the envelope reference implementation, we create an envelope with this string as the subject and display the envelope's digest.
+Using the envelope command line tool {{ENVELOPE-CLI}}, we create an envelope with this string as the subject and display the envelope's digest.
 The digest below matches the one above.

 ~~~
 $ envelope subject "Hello" | envelope digest --hex